How To Start A Nonprofit In Washington DC

 Yes, an employer identification number (FEIN or EIN) is a must for any new nonprofit corporation in the District of Columbia.
 You will need an EIN to apply for federal and District of Columbia tax exemptions, to open a bank account for your nonprofit, and to navigate your nonprofit’s finances generally.
 Your nonprofit’s EIN, in other words, is a lot like an individual’s social security number.

-After the Department of Consumer and Regulatory Affairs approves your articles of incorporation, you can apply for an EIN on the IRS website.
+After the Department of Licensing & Consumer Protection approves your articles of incorporation, you can apply for an EIN on the IRS website.
 Or, if you don’t want to deal with the IRS (and who does?), you can sign up for convenient EIN service, for an additional $50 fee, when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws

 The District of Columbia requires nonprofits to write and adopt corporate bylaws, which are basically an organization’s internal rules, and your nonprofit should do so at least by its first official meeting.
 Why?
-Because without bylaws your nonprofit can’t apply to the IRS for federal tax-exempt status and can’t apply for a Basic Business License and register as a charity with the Department of Consumer and Regulatory Affairs.
-The IRS and the DCRA only want to deal with a fully-formed nonprofit corporation.
+Because without bylaws your nonprofit can’t apply to the IRS for federal tax-exempt status and can’t apply for a Basic Business License and register as a charity with the Department of Licensing & Consumer Protection.
+The IRS and the DLCP only want to deal with a fully-formed nonprofit corporation.

 But the importance of bylaws extends well beyond government regulations.
 The true importance of bylaws is that they answer essential questions about your nonprofit’s structure in advance and help directors and officers guide your organization along a unified, cohesive path.
 Will your nonprofit be member-managed or director-managed?
 What are the responsibilities of each officer?
 What happens if your nonprofit needs to suspend a member?
 (And so on.)